My Bio

 These are my current business ventures:

-Attorney - general civil litigation and complex family law, with eighteen years of experience and thirty trials (plus three JAMS arbitrations).
+Attorney - general civil litigation and complex family law, with eighteen years of experience and thirty-two trials (plus three JAMS arbitrations).
 Also available for complex private investigations, including missing persons/homicide and cyber/corporate espionage.
 Software platform Slash for licensing to fellow attorneys who want a non-Clio solution.

 Rællic® - special projects, guitar projects, and my music hobby.